chrisdoc/thesis/thesis.md

 this example had a time-ratio of $0.97$ and a sum square distance of
 $\sum {d}_{i}^{2}=0.40$.
-The Hausdorff metric and Frechet distance was used again to measure the similarity of the most suited route and the observed route.
+The Hausdorff metric and Frechet distance was used again to measure the similarity of the most suited route and the actual traveled route.
 Figure [fig:1058~r~outes] illustrates the 20 routes which have been computed between the estimated start and end position.
 The Hausdorff metric was $0.933091$ which indicates that there has been a deviation with the estimated start and end position and the actual one.
 However, the Frechet distance was $0.0034$ which means that the geometry of both routes is very similar.

 ![Example 2: Illustration of 20 routes with different start and end position](./images/1058_routes.png "fig:") [fig:1058~r~outes]